statnews/brunch-stat-dataviz/README.md

 ### STAT Brunch Build Customizations

 We've integrated a couple custom Node scripts into the Brunch build process.
-We use a Brunch plugin called [after-brunch](https://github.com/Creative-Licence-Digital/after-brunch) to run these scripts everytime a Brunch build is performed.
+We use a Brunch plugin called [after-brunch](https://github.com/Creative-Licence-Digital/after-brunch) to run these scripts every time a Brunch build is performed.
 These scripts are described in more detail below:

 * `stat-gitignore.js`: This script auto-updates the skeleton project's `.gitignore` file and removes entries that a target dataviz project would want to be able to save to a git repository.
 * `stat-dataviz.js`: This script generates a file in `public/` called `stat-dataviz.json` each time a Brunch build is performed.
 This file contains JSON-formatted metadata describing the project structure of the current dataviz app.
 We read this file from www.statnews.com in order to know what files and assets we need to load in order to render an externally hosted dataviz app on the STAT website.